Memeplexx/olik/docs/readme-fetch.md

 # OULIK - FETCHING DATA #

-**🐕‍🦺 Fetchers** report the status of a request, prevent duplicate simulataneous requests, cache responses, and automatically update your store.
+**🐕‍🦺 Fetchers** report the status of a request, prevent duplicate simultaneous requests, cache responses, and automatically update your store.

 ## BEFORE WE BEGIN... ##
 Let's first assume that a store has been initialized as follows: